-MEET JOSIE
+ABOUT JOSIE

 Josie Pagani is a widely published commentator and writer who works in aid and development, governance and geopolitics.

-She is the CEO of
+She is the chief executive of

-Child Fund New Zealand and a member of the Editorial Advisory Board of NZME.
 Her fortnightly column appears in New Zealand's capital morning daily, The Post, and on Stuff.
-She was a finalist for Best Columnist in the 2023 Voyager Media Awards.
-She is a frequent contributor to current affairs radio, TV, podcasts and online programmes and discussions and appears most weeks with Heather du Plessis-Allan's Huddle on Newstalk ZB.
-Her writing has appeared in several international journals, including the New York Times, Reader's Digest and National Geographic.
+She is a frequent contributor to current affairs radio, TV, podcasts and online programmes and discussions and appears most weeks with

 She is a partner in